risawitama/verbose-potato/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## Did you hear about the chameleon who couldn't change color?
+They had a reptile dysfunction.